NIEM/NIEM.github.io/model/concepts/facet/json/index.md

 Enumerations are defined within a simple type declaration in the `oneOf` array.
 Each enumeration is defined as an object with `enum` and `description` properties.

+{: .note}
-- Defining enums in an array is a JSON Schema requirement, to allow for defining all enumerations together.
-Since NIEM requires definitions on enumerations, the enum keyword is repeated, with only a single enumeration in each array.
+> Defining enums in an array is a JSON Schema requirement.
+Since NIEM requires definitions for enumerations, the object must be repeated, with a single enumeration in each `enum` array and a corresponding `description`.

 ```json
 {